spencer-shadley/completed-class/18-pwa/hw/README.md

 - Offline entries should be added to tracker.

+PWA requirements:

 - A service worker must be registered

-- A web manifest must be included
+- A manifest must be included

 - The app must be installable

+## Hints

+- Service workers are great at caching static assets, use a service worker for files like HTML, JavaScript, CSS, etc.

+- IndexedDB is good for data related API requests.
+Use this for API requests.

+  - [This mini-project](../../17-nosql\3-saturday-indexeddb\activities\26-Stu-Mini-Project\Solved\public\db.js) is exactly the same file used in the solution for this homework.

 ## User Story